netbeez/beezkeeper-tutorial/docs/network-monitoring.md

 ![Network speed test results](assets/27.network-speed-results.png)

-NetBeez agents can run three different implementations of network speed tests:
+NetBeez agents can run two different implementations of network speed tests:

-- Speedtest - NetBeez is using speedtest-cli, the open-source implementation of the Ookla speed test service.
-The GitHub page of the speedtest-cli project is available at [https://github.com/sivel/speedtest-cli](https://github.com/sivel/speedtest-cli).
-This test measures the download, upload speed, and latency to an Internet Ookla speed test server.
-The user can select one specific speed test server from a public list or to let the algorithm pick the server with the lowest latency.

 - NDT - NDT is an open-source speed test service promoted by the [M-Lab consortium](https://www.measurementlab.net/about/).
 Like the Ookla speed test service, NDT reports download, upload speed, and latency.
 NDT is also available via the command-line interface and reports additional information on the link between the NDT client, the NetBeez agent, and the NDT server, such as:
 - slowest link speed traversed by the packets,
 - whether there are network firewalls,
 - whether the client or the server is behind NAT.

 If you want to learn more about this command, read the [blog post on NDT](https://netbeez.net/blog/measuring-internet-speed-via-ndt/) that we wrote.

 - Fast.com - This is a download speed only test to the NetFlix CDN network to verify the performance of NetFlix streaming.
 This feature is particularly useful to Internet Service Providers interested in measuring the home subscriber end-user experience.

 #### Enhanced Scheduled Test Result Visualization For Network Speed Tests
 Network Speed test results optimizes the user interface when viewing scheduled test results for hundreds or thousands of agents making it easy to filter and search for specific agent results.
 All network speed test results utilize this enhanced feature.